Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/baseline-assessment/index.md

 •	DEVICES MANAGEMENT which opens the Devices tab.
 This tab allows the user to view, insert and modify the information about the devices associated to a patient.
 •	ID MANAGEMENT which opens the ID Management tab appears.
 This tab allows the user to view, insert and modify the IDs that are assigned to a patient in the context of the synergies with other projects, e.g. HOLOBalance and (only for the PoP) Smart4Health (see ).

 To conduct the Baseline Assessment, click on SHOW to re-open the Assessment created to verify the exclusion criteria.
-The following buttons will appear:
+The following tabs are provided:

 •	MEDICAL HISTORY which opens the Medical History tab.
 This tab is active for all patients and the data concerning medical history (e.g. comorbidities, physical examinations) are saved here (see Medical History).
 •	HEARING LOSS which opens the Hearing Loss tab.
 This tab must be activated with the patient profiling functionality and data concerning the specific Hearing Loss assessment are saved here (see Hearing Loss).